Tech-at-DU/React-Redux-Timers-Tutorial/P08-Keeping-Time/readme.md

 So we have everything displaying, but the timers still aren't running.
 It's about time we fixed that and actually gave the start/stop buttons something to do!

-## Technical Planning

-1. ~~Build a Timer object~~
-1. ~~Define the Actions of a Timer~~
-1. ~~Define the Reducers of a Timer~~
-1. ~~Allow users to create a Timer~~
-1. ~~Allow users to see a list of Timers~~
-1. **Users should be able to start/stop the clock on their Timers**
-    1. Learn how to properly track the delta time for each timer
-    1. Create an Update action that updates the time for a given timer
-    1. Insure your reducer knows how to properly handle your update action
-    1. Tell the store to run Update so that the view can display the accurate time
-1. Style the app
-1. Allow Timers to persist

 # Update Action

 These steps will walk through the whole Redux Toolkit ecosystem and offer some new ideas along the way!